MayaPosch/NymphCast/doc/building_nymphcast_server.md

 ## Building The Server ##

-If using a compatible OS (e.g. **Debian**, Alpine Linux or Arch Linux), one can use the setup script:
+If using a compatible OS (Debian, Alpine or Arch Linux based, or FreeBSD, MSYS2 or Haiku), one can use the setup script:

 1. Run the `setup.sh` script in the project root to perform the below tasks automatically.
 2. Run the `install_linux.sh` script in the project root to compile & install the binaries and set up a systemd/OpenRC service on Linux systems, or install a `.desktop` file for audio-video configurations.

-Else, under Linux or MSYS2 (MinGW, Clang) use the manual procedure:
+Else use the manual procedure:

 1. Check-out [NymphRPC](https://github.com/MayaPosch/NymphRPC) elsewhere and build the library with `make lib`.
 2. Install NymphRPC with `sudo make install`.